pbanner/BIFROST/README.md

 # Optical Fiber Simulation

 This Python library provides a set of measured values, methods, and classes for the simulation of polarization mode dispersion in optical fibers.
+The underlying physics and relevant context for this project can be found in [these Overleaf notes](https://www.overleaf.com/read/cbrbpthjkprh#af039f), especially Section 8.

 Specifically, the ``fibers.py`` module provides the following classes (see their individual documentations for more details):